Helping you save water and energy.

-Saving water is part of our Blueprint for Yorkshire and we aim to make it easy as possible for you to become more water efficient.
+Saving water is part of Yorkshire Water’s Blueprint for the region and we aim to make it easy as possible for you to become more water efficient.
 A good starting point is to work out how much water you currently use with our Water and Energy Saving Calculator as part of our help and advice service.

 Next start to make some savings with our water saving tips, and by ordering your free water saving pack.

-We're offering every Yorkshire Water customers the chance to cut their utility bills.
+We're offering every Yorkshire Water customer the chance to cut their utility bills.
 Our handy free water saving kit can help you save water, energy and money!

 Save-A-Flush – Saves 1.2 litres every time you flush, that's around 5,000 litres a year